Gabehu/practicum-projects/loyalty_program/README.md

 # Goal:
 Dataset contains data on purchases made at the building-material retailer Home World.
 Analyze the store's loyalty program while formulating and testing statstical hypotheses

+# Content:
+- Opening the data file and preprocessing the data
+- EDA
+- Testing hypotheses
+- Conclusion
+- Sources

 # Libraries used
 pandas